4g/sign_language_kaggle/src/experiments.md

     - how to train transforfmers https://kikaben.com/transformers-training-details/

     - increasing emb dim makes it to .69 : .63
-    - increasing video length makes it train very fast
+    - increasing video length makes it train very fast (or maybe its reduced keypoints)
     - large model with augs and normalization : 0.8, 0.67
     - lets make better normalization !!!!